lupyuen/lupyuen.github.io/src/dsi.md

     (PinePhone won't need this)

--   At startup, PineTime sends a bunch of Commands to initialise the display...
+-   At startup, PineTime sends an Initialisation Sequence of Commands to initialise the display...

     [__"Initialise The Display"__](https://lupyuen.github.io/pinetime-rust-mynewt/articles/mcuboot#initialise-the-display)

-    (PinePhone will send similar Commands)
+    (PinePhone will send a similar Initialisation Sequence)

 -   PineTime renders a rectangular chunk of the display at a time...